rs1705/Weather-app/README.md

 To run the app, download it or pull it.
-After downloading, open the directory in terminal and type

-`npm install`

-After the important files are downloaded, run `npm start` or `yarn start`
+After downloading, open the app directory in terminal and type `npm install` (make sure you already have node package manager installed in your system) After the important files are downloaded, run `npm start` or `yarn start`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).